cybozu-go/contour-plus/docs/usage.md

 By default, contour-plus creates [DNSEndpoint][] when `spec.virtualhost.fqdn` of an HTTPProxy is not empty, and creates [Certificate][] when `spec.virtualhost.tls.secretName` is not empty and not namespaced.

 When a delegated domain is specified, either via `default-delegated-domain` or the `contour-plus.cybozu.com/delegated-domain` annotation, contour-plus creates an additional [DNSEndpoint][] delegating DNS-01 validation to the given delegation domain.
 The delegation record will not be created if the DNSEndpoint for `spec.virtualhost.fqdn` cannot be created.
+If `allow-custom-delegations` is enabled, users will be able to specify a custom domain for delegation via the `contour-plus.cybozu.com/delegated-domain` annotation.
+To prevent users from being able to specify any arbitrary delegation domains, `allowed-delegated-domains` can be used to specify a list of permitted domains.

 To disable CRD creation, specify `crds` command-line flag or `CP_CRDS` environment variable.